ZhenyaKh/remove-switches/README.md

   `switch(f(){switch(...){...}}) {...}`

-- There can be labeled break statements in a case branch of a switch statement
+- There can be labeled break statements in a case branch of a switch statement.

 - A break statement present in a case branch of a switch should not be necessarily the break statement associated with the case branch: